-Through the Municipal Recovery Planning Program (MRP Program or Program), the Puerto Rico Department of Housing (PRDOH) aims to address municipal needs in the Disaster Impact Areas (DIA) from the Hurricanes.
-This area The DIA encompasses all of Puerto Rico's islands, thereby qualifying all seventy-eight (78) municipalities as eligible Applicants to the Program.
+Through the Municipal Recovery Planning Program (MRP Program or Program), the Puerto Rico Department of Housing (PRDOH) aims to address municipal needs in the Disaster Impacted Areas (DIA) from the Hurricanes.
+The DIA encompasses all of Puerto Rico's islands, thereby qualifying all seventy-eight (78) municipalities as eligible Applicants to the Program.

-The seventy-eight (78) municipalities of Puerto Rico represent cities and towns across the three (3) main islands.
-Municipalities are the primary legal subdivisions and contain cities, towns and unincorporated or informal settlements within their boundaries.
-Cities and towns-are comprised of smaller communities and neighborhoods, including some designated as "special communities".
-These special communities will be served by the Whole Community Resilience Planning (WCRP) Program, a separate planning program that addresses their specific needs.
-This document-The MRP Guidelines contained in this document, however, will focus on a the larger scale, efforts will be directed to a municipal level, as well as regional level.
+Municipalities are the primary legal subdivisions and are comprised of smaller communities and neighborhoods, including some designated as "special communities".
+These special communities will be served by the Whole Community Resilience Planning (WCRP) Program, a separate planning program that addresses their specific needs. -The MRP Guidelines contained in this-document, however, will focus on a larger scale, efforts will be directed to a municipal level, as well as regional level.